bigpick/barelycompetent/content/about.md

 date: 2020-11-18T09:22:39-05:00
 ---

-# I'm Zilla
+Nice to meet you; You can call me GP.

-Currently writing software at [IBM](https://www.ibm.com).
+Currently I write software at [IBM](https://www.ibm.com).

 I try to spend as much of my free time doing something productive, like practicing a new programming language or reading up on industry best practices.

-If I'm not being productive, I'm lounging playing video games (and waiting patiently for a kind donor to bestow me a new next gen graphics card :) ).
+If I'm not being productive, my preferred means of lounging is playing video games; If a kind donor wanted to bestow me a new next gen graphics card, I would not turn it down :).

 ## Work